joshmont53/Hart-SC-Coaches-Hub/replit.md

 **UI/UX**: shadcn/ui (New York style) built on Radix UI primitives, styled with Tailwind CSS and custom HSL-based CSS variables.
 Features Inter font, mobile-first responsive design, and productivity-focused aesthetics.
 **State Management**: TanStack Query for server state, React Hook Form with Zod for form state and validation, React context for authentication.
 **Core Features**:
+- **Session Calendar**: Month, day list, and day calendar views showing sessions and competitions.
+Competitions visually distinguished by diagonal stripe patterns (semi-transparent color on white) and trophy icons.
+Click to open detail modals.
 - **SessionDetail**: A three-tab interface for session metadata, rich-text session content with a sliding distance breakdown sidebar (showing stroke-by-stroke distances for 6 stroke types and 4 activity types), and an attendance register.
+- **Competition Management** (Admin only): Create, edit, and delete competitions with location, dates, and color.
+Manage coach assignments with time blocks.
+Non-admin users can view all competitions.
+- **Competition Display**: Competitions appear alongside sessions in calendar/list views with diagonal stripe styling and trophy icons.
+"My Sessions" filter includes competitions where current user is coaching.
 - **Attendance Register**: Manages swimmer attendance with status ('Present', '1st half only', '2nd half only', 'Absent') and notes ('-', 'Late', 'Very Late') dropdowns, initializing records for all squad swimmers and enforcing business rules (e.g., 'Absent' status forces notes to '-').

 ### Backend Architecture